Differentially Private Stream Processing at Scale: Introduction

 \section{Introduction}

 Analysis of streaming data with differential privacy (DP)~\cite{DMNS} has been studied from the initial days of the field~\cite{Dwork-continual,CSS11-continual}, and this has been followed up in a sequence of works that include computing simple statistics~\cite{perrier2018private}, to machine learning applications (a.k.a.~online learning)~\cite{JKT-online,thakurta2013nearly,agarwal2017price,kairouz2021practical,erlingsson2019private}.
 While all of these works focus on the abstract algorithmic design for various artifacts of streaming data processing, to the best of our knowledge, none of them focus on designing a scalable stream processing system.
 In this work, we primarily focus on designing a scalable DP stream processing system, called Differential Privacy SQL Pipelines (DP-SQLP), and make algorithmic advances along the way to cater to the scalability needs of it.
 DP-SQLP is implemented using a streaming framework similar to Spark streaming~\cite{Zaharia13streamingspark}, and is built on top of the Spanner database~\cite{corbett2013spanner} and F1 query engine~\cite{samwel2018f1} from Google.
+We also present production applications with two use cases in Section~\ref{sec:application}.
+The first is a real world use case that deploys DP-SQLP in~\emph{Google Shopping} to generate streaming page-view counts.
+The second applies the streaming DP algorithm to~\emph{Google Trends}.

 In this paper we consider a data stream to be an unbounded sequence of tuples of the form $(\recordkey,$ $\recordvalue,$ $\recordtimestamp,$ $\recorduserid)$ that gets generated continuously in time.
 We also have a discrete set of times (a.k.a.~\emph{triggering times}) $\tr = [t^{\sf tr}_1, t^{\sf tr}_2,...,t^{\sf tr}_T]$.
 The objective is to output the sum of all the values for each of the keys at each time $t^{\sf tr}_i$, while preserving $(\epsilon,\delta)$-DP~\cite{DMNS} over the entire output stream with respect to all of the contributions with the same $\recorduserid$.
-Although prior research has extended simple one-shot DP algorithms to the streaming setting \cite{Dwork-continual,CSS11-continual,cardoso2022differentially}, designing an at-scale DP-streaming system using off-the-shelf algorithms is challenging because of the following reasons:
+Although most prior research has extended simple one-shot DP algorithms to the streaming setting \cite{Dwork-continual,CSS11-continual,cardoso2022differentially}, designing a scalable DP-streaming system using off-the-shelf algorithms is challenging because of the following reasons\footnote{Our work is most closely related to~\cite{cardoso2022differentially}.
+We defer a full comparison to Section~\ref{sec:related}.}:

 \begin{enumerate} \item \mypar{Unknown key space} A data stream processing system can only process the data that has already arrived.
 For example, keys for a $\groupby$ operation are not known in advance; instead we discover new keys as they arrive.
 To ensure $(\epsilon,\delta)$-DP one has to ensure the set of keys for which the statistics are computed is~\emph{stable} to change of an individual user's data.
 That is, we can only report statistics for a particular $\recordkey$ when enough users have contributed to it; to ensure DP the threshold for reporting a key must be randomized.